AnaliaRio/AnaliaRio/README.md

-- 🔭 I’m working as as a front-end developer.
+- 🔭 I’m working as a front-end developer.

 - 🌱 I’m currently learning Angular, Typescript and Python.